-ENTERPRISE FLORIDA FUNDING
+ENTERPRISE FLORIDA

-Palm Beach County will continue to monitor the discussions regarding the future of Enterprise Florida.
-In an effort to continue expanded resources to assist Palm Beach County's Office of Economic Sustainability and the Business Development Board, the state's economic development toolkit should be funded in a manner that supports continued economic growth and financial stability for regional businesses and those seeking to relocate to our area.
+Palm Beach County will continue to MONITOR the discussions regarding the future of Enterprise Florida.
+In an effort to continue the provision of resources to assist Palm Beach County's Office of Housing and Economic Sustainability and the Business Development Board, the state's economic development toolkit should be funded in a manner that supports continued economic growth and financial stability for regional businesses and those seeking to relocate to our area.